 Tax Payments by Country

-Currently, our business and investment activities in countries other than Japan are extremely limited, thus tax payments by Hulic Co., Ltd. (non-consolidated), by country in FY2020 was 100% in Japan and the United States.
-The Group's business bases are located only in Japan.
-The amount of taxes paid by country was as follows.
+Currently, our business and investment activities in countries other than Japan are extremely limited, thus tax payments by Hulic Co., Ltd. (non-consolidated), by country in FY2021 was 100% in Japan

-Hulic Co., Ltd. (non-consolidated)
+Hulic Co., Itd. (non-consolidated)